OCA-Asian Pacific American Advocates: Scholarships

-For over 10 years, OCA has provided assistance to deserving AAPI students achieve a college education.
-OCA partners with United Parcel Service, Verizon Wireless, and the AXA Foundation to offer a diverse group of scholarships based on the criteria of achievement and financial need.
+The OCA partners with United Parcel Service, Verizon Wireless, and the AXA Foundation to provide scholarships to students, based on their achievements and financial needs.

 B3: Aspiring AAPI Professionals Program

 This program aims to provide relevant professional development, peer networking and mentoring to aspiring AAPI professionals;

 expand BAC engagement, best practices and mentoring; and leverage venue for corporate employee resource group.

 It was recently launched in the Fall of 2009.

-Giving Back

-Asian Pacific American Advocates dedicates itself to give back and "Rising Together" in the community.
-With having outstanding fundraisers for the next generation of leaders and offering internships to new youths who are seeking cultivating work that can empower the next generation of civil rights advocates.
-With having various number of leaders from different backgrounds offer knowledge and experience from OCA.

-Advocates inspire to instore members with great potential towards civil movement to become better and create outcomes of civic engagement.

-With OCA-Asian Pacific American Advocates does indeed dedicate itself to give back to communities as there are many others member organization that branch off or just like OCA- Asian Pacific American Advocate.
-These organizations do achieve many successes to build awareness and opportunities for the next generation.
-Many of these do help strive another as there "NCAPPA" that correlates with other social justice and many more non-profits.

 Research

 A Portrait of Chinese Americans

 In 2009, OCA and the Asian American Studies Program of the University of Maryland at College Park (UMD) cooperated in creating a demographic study of Chinese Americans.
 Entitled A Portrait of Chinese Americans, the study analyzed the latest population statistics and maps and found extraordinary socioeconomic diversity within the Chinese American population at odds with prevailing stereotypes.
 The study also found evidence of career limitations and unequal pay even for highly educated Chinese Americans, many of whom earned substantially less than their equally educated white counterparts.